 - Are your goals for this book launch in line with the goals you have for your overall writing career?

-The basis of this is: what you want to say, who you want to say it to, and why they should care.
+The basis of this is: what do you want to say, who do you want to say it to, and why should they care.

 Master Your Message